mamanambiya/lift-over-nf/README.md

 ## Licensing

 The pipeline is licensed under the MIT license.
-See [License.md](License.md) for terms.
+See [LICENSE](LICENSE) for terms.